 How EM bail works

-The electronic anklet sends a continuous signal to a monitoring unit installed at the bailee’s residence and in some cases their workplace.
+When the defendant is at home, the electronic anklet sends a continuous signal to a monitoring unit installed at the defendant's residence.
 The monitoring unit in turn sends real time information to a control centre, letting the security staff know that the person is where they’re supposed to be.

-Along with electronic monitoring as a condition of bail, a bailee may also have other conditions attached to their bail including:
+Along with electronic monitoring as a condition of bail, a defendant may also have other conditions attached to their bail including: